sharontherese/latin-mass-funeral/content/Resources/Prayers/index.md

 Lasance, Francis Xavier. *The Catholic Girl’s Guide: Counsels and Devotions for Girls in the Ordinary Walks of Life, and in Particular for the Children of Mary*.
 New York, Cincinnati: Benziger brothers, 1906. http://archive.org/details/catholicgirlsgui00lasa.

 Lasance, Francis Xavier. **With God: A Book of Prayers and Reflections**.
-New York: Benziger Bros, 1911, p.
-753. http://archive.org/details/withgodbookofpra00lasa.
+New York: Benziger Bros, 1911. http://archive.org/details/withgodbookofpra00lasa.

 Catholic Church.
 Plenary Council of Baltimore. **A Manual Of Prayers For The Use Of The Catholic Laity: Prepared And Published By Order Of The Third Plenary Council Of Baltimore**.
-New York: Catholic Publication Society, 1888, p.
-452 http://archive.org/details/AManualOfPrayers1888.
+New York: Catholic Publication Society, 1888. http://archive.org/details/AManualOfPrayers1888.

+**The Key of Heaven: Or, A Manual of Prayer**.
+New York, P. J. Kenedy, 1870. http://archive.org/details/keyofheavenorman00unse.